 What to serve with stuffed acorn squash

-You could eat these by themselves for a low carb meal, or pair these with a nice salad or even a starch of your choice.
-You can’t go wrong here.
+You could eat these by themselves for a low carb meal, or pair these with a nice salad or even a starch of your choice like these mashed potatoes.
+You can't go wrong here.

-I hope you enjoy this sausage and parmesan stuffed acorn squash recipe!
+I hope you enjoy this sausage stuffed acorn squash recipe. 🙂

 Questions?
 Let me know in the comments below!